 Older kids and older toddlers should both be able to enjoy the course, as some parts are close to the ground, while others bits are more challenging.

-Got itty-bitty kids?
 Well, there’s not much here for them to do.
 The rest of the playground has baby swings, adult swings, and one adaptive swing.
-It’s all on a wood chip base, and be warned that there is basically NO shade anywhere.

 Another thing to note is the concrete path that dips down into the mulch for easier accessibility for wheelchairs, there’s just not really anything that’s actually accessible to play with/on besides the swing.

-There’s a picnic table and benches nearby, as well as three parent-friendly lounge chairs.
+There are picnic tables and benches nearby, as well as three parent-friendly lounge chairs.
 Ahhhhhhhh